Finding a way to make money online has become the goal of many New Zealanders, whether it be a side hustle or an online

 If you want to make money from paid surveys, I recommend you join all three to maximise your chances of always having a survey available.

 I have written a more in-depth review of some of the best-paid surveys NZ has to offer here.

 Nielsen states the software will not slow down your computer or impact performance in any other ways.

 Online surveys and other earning opportunities will then appear on your computer as pop-ups as they come available or you can simply earn by using your device as normal.

 You must be the owner of any computer you install the software on and over 18 years of age to participate.
-Join Nielsen Digital Voice today.
+Join Nielsen Computer and Mobile Panel today.